Below you will find information about:

 7. Location matters:

-When pursuing character-based voice acting opportunities with major companies, it helps greatly to live where the work is.
+Even with the pandemic shifting the industry in 2020, for character voice acting specifically, many major companies still tend to prioritize local actors, (though they may agree to accommodate actors with bigger names in the industry if they prefer working remotely).
+When pursuing character-based voice acting with major companies, it helps greatly to live where the work is.
 In many cases you have to be readily available at the drop of a hat.
 Studios might need you to come in tomorrow and you have to be ready to accommodate their hectic schedules.
 However, don't consider moving until you are ready as an actor.
 Acting training and on-stage experience can go a long way.
 With that said, I highly suggest starting in a smaller market first.
 I personally started my career in Dallas, Texas and built my resume with anime dubbing work before moving to Los Angeles.
 Many major anime companies are located in Texas, including Crunchyroll (formally known as Funimation), Sentai Filmworks, Kocha Sound, Studio Nano, and OkraTron 5000 Studio.
 If you want to pursue anime dubbing, then Texas is a great place to start.

 The pandemic opened a lot of doors for talent living outside of the major VO hubs, but the industry has since gone right back to the way it operated before then, so many of those opportunities were unfortunately short lived.
 We're all hoping that remote recording can eventually become the norm so that opportunities can be more accessible, but until then, this is where things stand specifically in the professional character voice-over industry.
 It all depends on the genre of voice-over and the studio executives.
 Before you consider a move, your acting skills need to be on-par or BETTER than the pool of talent already established and working in the industry.
 In addition to this, your voice-over demos must be competitive in comparison to the talent on agency rosters in order for you to garner any interest.
 If you don't believe you are good enough yet, take your time and focus on training before making the move.